LouwHopley/faceblock/README.md

 ## Installation & usage

-Sudo is required to write to your `/etc/hosts` file.

 ```
-sudo npm install faceblock -g
+npm install faceblock -g
 ```

 Blocking access to Facebook:
 ```
-faceblock --on
+sudo faceblock --on
 ```

 Unblock access to Facebook:
 ```
-faceblock --off
+sudo faceblock --off
 ```

+> Note that Sudo is required to write to your `/etc/hosts` file.

 ## How it works